Foster a GSP

 - Have a soft spot for a wet dog nose as your alarm clock, and

-- Most importantly, be ready to save the life of a homeless GSP with a warm bed, good food and a safe home.
+- Most importantly, you're ready to save the life of a homeless GSP with a warm bed, good food, and a safe home.

 Satisfy those requirements?
-Read on to learn about becoming a foster home and apply today!
+Read on to learn about becoming a foster home and complete the foster application!

 Foster homes are priceless to us!
 Without foster homes, we cannot rescue dogs from shelters.
 We always need more foster homes because there are always dogs that need us.
 Some of our foster homes foster continuously, some from time to time, and others just to cover vacations.

 How does it work?

-1) Complete our volunteer application.
+1) Complete the foster application.
 Our foster team will contact you to give you an overview of the fostering process, answer any questions you may have, and find out a little more about you.
 Not sure or need more information?
 Contact us.

 3) Indicate interest in a shelter dog.
 Once approved to foster, you will be added to our foster home email list.
-All foster requests will be sent to that list.
+All foster requests are sent to that list.
 We do not accept dogs into the rescue program unless we have a foster home confirmed for them.
 Respond to the request if you are interested in fostering the available dog.
-The dog will then be brought into rescue, taken to the vet to be spayed/neutered, and receive all necessary shots and check-ups.
+The dog will be brought into rescue, taken to the vet to be spayed/neutered, and receive all necessary shots and check-ups.
 The dog is then transported to your home.

 4) Fostering a GSP.
 You care for the dog until he or she is adopted.
 Most dogs remain in their foster homes a few months.
 We require the dog to be in foster care at least two weeks before adoption.
 Special procedures apply for puppies.